Fences For Fido

 Mission

-We serve families on seven tribal reservations, and are the only animal welfare organization authorized by the tribal council to provide services to companion animals on the Warm Springs Reservation.
-There, we coordinate a pet food bank and mobile wellness and high-volume spay/neuter clinics in addition to building fences and providing dog houses.
+We serve families on seven tribal reservations and are the only animal welfare organization authorized by the Warm Springs Reservation tribal council to provide services to companion animals on reservation.
+There, we provide:

-On reservation lands and in fishing villages, our mission is to increase equity and remove barriers for communities that lack access to veterinary and other critical life-sustaining services for their companion animals.
+On reservation lands and in Indigenous fishing villages, our mission is to increase equity and remove barriers for communities that lack access to veterinary and other critical life-sustaining services for their companion animals.

 Fanning out from our Portland base, our volunteers serve Oregon and Southwest Washington, and in 2013, we changed Oregon law, improving the standard of care for dogs statewide.